-As a young man under contract to 20th Century Fox, Wagner was cast by Darryl F. Zanuck in “With a Song in My Heart.”
-Although the part lasted a scant minute, his performance as a crippled soldier responding to the song of Susan Hayward brought immediate public reaction to the studio.
-Spencer Tracy saw him in “Beneath the Twelve Mile Reef” and requested Wagner for the role of his son in “Broken Lance.”
-Tracy was so impressed with Wagner, he cast him as his brother again in “The Mountain.”
-A small sample of his numerous film credits includes “Dragon: The Bruce Lee Story,” “The Pink Panther,” “The Curse of the Pink Panther,” “Midway,” “The Towering Inferno,” “Banning,” “Harper,” “Prince Valiant,” “The True Story of Jesse James,” and “All the Fine Young Cannibals.”
-He recently re-created his role of “Number Two,” the villainous henchman to Dr. Evil, the archenemy of Mike Myers’ title character in “Austin Powers: The Spy Who Shagged Me.”
-Antonio Banderas also directed Wagner in “Crazy in Alabama.”
-In 1998, the actor was in “Wild Things,” starring Matt Dillon and Kevin Bacon.
+As a young man under contract to 20th Century Fox, Robert Wagner was cast by Darryl F. Zanuck in With a Song in My Heart.
+Although the part lasted a scant minute, his performance as a crippled soldier responding to the song of Susan Hayward’s Jane Froman brought immediate public reaction to the studio.
+Spencer Tracy saw his performance in Beneath the Twelve Mile Reef and requested Wagner for the role of his son in Broken Lance.
+Tracy was so impressed with Wagner, he cast him again as his brother in The Mountain.
+A small sample of Wagner’s numerous film credits includes Dragon: The Bruce Lee Story, The Pink Panther, The Curse of the Pink Panther, Midway, The Towering Inferno, Banning, Harper, Prince Valiant, The True Story of Jesse James, and All the Fine Young Cannibals.
+He starred with Joanne Woodward in her film debut, A Kiss Before Dying.
+Antonio Banderas directed Wagner in Crazy in Alabama.
+In the 1990s, he was introduced to a new legion of fans with the role of Number Two, the villainous henchman to Dr. Evil, the archenemy of Mike Myers’ title character in the Austin Powers trilogy.

-In addition to all his film and television ventures, Wagner has toured the world performing A.R.
-Gurney’s “Love Letters”, with Stefanie Powers, who were the first to launch the tour Internationally.
-Currently, Wagner performs “Love Letters” at charity events with his wife, actress Jill St. John.
+In addition to his film and television ventures, Robert Wagner toured the world performing in A.R.
+Gurney’s Love Letters with Stefanie Powers.
+They were the first to launch the tour internationally.
+After his tour with Powers ended, Wagner enjoyed the play so much, he continued performing it at charity events and around the world with his wife, actress Jill St. John.